Ye-We1/Ye-We1.github.io/_pages/cv.md

 Research experience
 ======
 * Oct.
-2021 - Present: Phd Research
+2021 - Present: PhD Research
   * Using MATSim, an agent-based modelling framework, to implement transportation simulation
   * Visualisation and classification of Origin-Destination (OD) matrix in different time intervals by applying dimension reduction techniques to OD dataset provided by Telefonica
   * Spatial-temporal traffic prediction based on Graph Neural Network (GNN)